Chandana72/Incident-reconstruction-platform/README.md

 User stories describe system requirements from the perspective of different users by identifying who will use the system, what they want to achieve, and why the capability is valuable.

-A. Digital Forensic Investigator
+1. Digital Forensic Investigator

 *As a* digital forensic investigator,
 I want to generate interactive visual stories of forensic incidents, So that I can clearly communicate investigation findings to technical and non-technical stakeholders.

-B. Security Consultant
+2. Security Consultant

 *As a* security consultant,
 I want to review visual stories of previous cyber incidents within a particular organisation, So that I can explain recurring security weaknesses and recommend areas for future security improvement.

-C. Security Awareness Manager
+3. Security Awareness Manager

 *As a* security awareness manager,
 I want to generate simplified visual stories of previous cyber incidents, So that I can use realistic incident scenarios to improve employee cybersecurity awareness.

-D. Cybersecurity Educator
+4. Cybersecurity Educator

 *As a* cybersecurity educator,
 I want to generate high-level graphical summaries of historic forensic incidents,